passyaa/golang-sqlite/README.md

 ```

 ### 2. Build and Run the Containers
+This command :
 ```bash
 docker-compose up --build
 ```

-This command will:

-Build the Go application into a Docker image.
+will build the Go application into a Docker image.
 Start a MySQL database container and initialize it with the necessary tables and sample data.
 Start the Go application container.